Jadenyifanhe/interactive-immersive-multimedia-generation/README.md

 This is the project repository for CMU 10-615 Art and Machine Learning's final project.
 Given a spoken speech as input, we generate a film that consits of music, lyrics, and images.

-Our resulting videos can be found under the /video directory.
+Our final outputs can be found under the `/video` directory.

 ## Our Team